 I was saddened this morning to learn of the death on Saturday of actress Charmian Carr, ‘Liesl’ of the iconic 1965 movie, “The Sound of Music.”
 She was 73.
 She died of complications of a rare form of dementia.

 I, and many young men of my generation, ‘fell in love’ with the beautiful eldest daughter of the singing Von Trapp family.
-I was 17 when the movie debuted and Liesl was “16 going on 17.”
-(She was actually 21 when the movie was filmed).
+I was 17 when the movie debuted and Liesl was “16 going on 17.”1

-Ironically, it was Charmian Carr’s first and last movie.
-(Her younger sister, Darleen, had a longer acting career – most notably as ‘Jeannie Stone’ in the TV series “Streets of San Francisco.”)
+Ironically, it was Charmian Carr’s first and last movie, except for a small TV musical in 1967.
+Her younger sister, Darleen, had a longer acting career – most notably as ‘Jeannie Stone’ in the TV series “Streets of San Francisco.”

 Charmian Carr was born on December 27, 1942 in Chicago as Charmian Farnon.
 Her name came from the name of one of Cleopatra’s maids in Shakespeare’s “Antony and Cleopatra.”
 Her family moved from Chicago to California when Charmian was 13.